isobar-nz/silverstripe-seeder/README.md

 # silverstripe-seeder

-configured through normal silverstripe config files
+Configured through normal silverstripe config files.
+Sensible defaults, will fill in most fields with relevant data

     ---
     Only: